HJOW/HJOW-FS/README.md

 No JSTL, No Spring !
 Work on JDK 6 & Tomcat 7 or above !

-(Developing modern version will be started soon)
+(Developing modern version will be started soon...)

 # Using...
 + jQuery (https://jquery.com/)